List of The Seven Deadly Sins characters: Merlin

-After enlisting the giant Dabuzu to create the Coffin of Eternal Darkness in order to seal away the Demons and the Supreme Deity, Merlin wandered Brittania before reuniting with Meliodas and helping him establish the Seven Deadly Sins as a means to eliminate either the Demon King or the Supreme Deity to cause the imbalance needed for her agenda.
+After enlisting Dubs to create the Coffin of Eternal Darkness in order to seal away the Demons and the Supreme Deity, Merlin wandered Britannia before reuniting with Meliodas and helping him establish the Seven Deadly Sins as a means to eliminate either the Demon King or the Supreme Deity to cause the imbalance needed for her agenda.
 When the Sins were accused of killing Zaratras, Merlin knocked Meliodas out to extract most of his power as a precautionary measure due to the wrath and destruction Meliodas released upon the death of one of Elizabeth's reincarnations.
 Before returning to the Sins, Merlin positioned herself as mentor to a young Arthur Pendragon.
 While on somewhat friendly terms with the other Deadly Sins, Merlin seemed to particularly enjoy Escanor's unrequited feelings for her.
 Following the death of the Demon King, having influenced events of the group's final battles by reactivating Elizabeth's reincarnation curse, Merlin reveals her true reasons for aiding the Sins when she conducts a ritual to resurrect Arthur as a vessel of Chaos.
 The other Sins felt betrayed after learning Merlin's story from the Lady of the Lake, but eventually forgive her with Melodias telling her to take responsibility for whatever results from her actions.
-Merlin remains by Arthur's side during the Four Knights of the Apocalypse, allowing him to act on his whims even when being asked for advice.
+Merlin went into hiding prior to the beginning Four Knights of the Apocalypse, with Arthur turning a captive fairy into a copy of Merlin that he keeps for company before killing the fairy upon Guinevere seeing through the deception.
+It would later be revealed that Merlin, through a puppet body, is hiding away in the household of Kay while entrusting him to raise her daughter Gawain.